fkooman/eds/ZeroTier_EDS_Pilot.md

 proprietary.

 A user can create a network in ZeroTier Central and add users to it.
-The authentication to the ZeroTier Central portal uses "traditional" username and password authentication.
+The authentication to the ZeroTier Central portal uses "traditional" user name and password authentication.
 There is currently no support for group membership to allow automatic memberships of networks based on groups.